DanielAcostaRoa/DanielAcostaRoa/README.md

 Computer Scienst, currently developing skills in cloud computing and software engineering, I possess skills in optimization, statistics and machine learning.
 My goal is to learn to deploy machine learning applications ready for production, I think that these technologies can improve the world in many ways and I want to contribute.

 Favorite topics:
-1. Deep Learning (Computer Vision and NLP)
+1. Deep Learning (Computer Vision and NLP applications)
 2. Dimensional Reduction Algorithms
 4. Distributed Programming
 5. Cloud Architecture Design